-If this was my space, I would be working night and day to find and provide solutions to these problems.
-Social media is your friend here to invite people to 1-2-1 counselling on messenger and on to join groups that provide a haven for like-minded people.
+If this were my space, I would be working night and day to find and provide solutions to these problems.
+Social media is your friend.
+Invite people to 1-2-1 counselling on messenger and join groups that provide a haven for like-minded people.

-Too many people have adopted pets to fill a gap in their lives, but are not used to having pets.
-This space leaves opportunities for business development and growth wide open with everything from care, health and nutrition, help, insurance, training, accessories etc.
+Too many people have adopted pets to fill a gap in their lives but are not used to having pets.
+This space leaves business development and growth opportunities wide open with everything from care, health and nutrition, help, insurance, training, accessories, etc.

 Restrictions on Life Events

 This has been painful and will leave lasting scars to mark Covid-19.
-I don’t think anyone and been through the past year without regretting their absence at a big birthday, anniversary, weddings or birth celebration.
+I don’t think anyone and been rough the past year without regretting their absence at a big birthday, anniversary, wedding, or birth celebration.

 More painful, not being there to support people through terminal illnesses, saying good-byes and showing their respect at funerals.